RedHatInsights/bonfire-tekton/README.md

-# Insights Integration Test in Tekton for RHTAP
+# Insights Integration Test in Tekton for Konflux

-This repository has a Tekton pipeline, and its tasks, made based on the way the tests are currently done with Clowder and Bonfire with the purpose of integrating them with RHTAP.
+This repository has a Tekton pipeline, and its tasks, made based on the way the tests are currently done with Clowder and Bonfire with the purpose of integrating them with Konflux.

 For more information about how tests are currently handled, see this [repo](https://github.com/RedHatInsights/cicd-tools).